-Since starting work as a web designer I have always, and will always obsess over improving my project workflow, my own design pattern if you will.
+Since starting work as a web designer, I always have, and will always, obsess over improving my project workflow and my own design pattern, if you will.

 Never afraid to make a couple of wrong turns along the way, my intellectual pursuit has seen me produce wireframes in Photoshop, sketch them out in meticulous detail, and not so meticulous detail, test-drive prototyping software Axure and Omnigraffle and even…gulp… completely bypassed any formal ‘pre-production’ process.
 As you can imagine, the results were spectacular.

 Short of living in a cave for the best part of a decade, you will have undoubtedly stumbled across this technique before.

 The rise in popularity of the HTML prototype in more recent years is partly the responsibility of a witch-hunt that has served to oust the web designers who can’t code their own designs and shone a spotlight in the faces of those who brand themselves UX Professionals.